 Learning and Cognition – Cognitive psychology studies the mental operations used to encode, retrieve and use information in such areas as attention, perception, categorization, memory, language, decision making and problem solving.

 Social/Personality – Social/Personality psychology studies the effects of social and cognitive factors on the way individuals and groups perceive, influence and relate to other individuals and groups.

 Developmental – Developmental psychology tracks the growth of the individual.
 Our program offers exceptional research opportunities in a number of mainstream areas, including infancy, language development, social and affective developmental, cognitive development and biological substrates.

-Physical and/or Mental Health Research - The SDSU master’s specialization in physical and/or mental health research is a non-applied, research-and-theory-oriented program in psychopathology and health psychology.
-Students in the program are NOT given training in assessment, diagnosis, and treatment of psychological problems, though they may do research on clinical populations.
-The primary goal of the program is to help deepen the student’s background in preparation for application to doctoral programs.
+Physical and/or Mental Health Research – Physical and/or mental health research includes studies related to psychopathology and/or health psychology.
+Note that the SDSU MA degree is a non-applied program.
+Students in the master’s program are NOT given training in assessment, diagnosis, and treatment of psychological problems, though they may do research on clinical populations.
+The primary goal of the M.A. program is to help deepen the student’s background in preparation for application to doctoral programs.

 The M.A. in Psychology program application period opens on October 1st and the Cal State application closes on December 1 and the department application closes on December 15, 8:59 PM PST.